The best way to strike fear into the heart of your team is to send out an email announcing an upcoming team-building day.

 There are full-sized, immersive escape rooms everywhere in the world that will lock your group in and give you an hour to figure out how to get back out.
 Some public escape adventure venues also offer virtual reality quests your team can collectively participate in.

 But while public escape games can be super fun, there’s really no need to leave the office and spend $30 each to get your escape on.
+Save your gold.
 Just download one of our ready-to-play, printable kits (or, if you’re really ambitious, you can design your own) and play in a conference or break room!

 The difference?
 Ours are 'just done'.